 Forestry Division, Public Works & Natural Resources

-division maintains and cares for trees on public property, including parks,
+maintains and cares for trees on public property, including parks,

 arterials, greenways, ditches, retention sites and around public buildings.